Instructions Reference

 #Variables and Parameters

-Variables and parameters in XSLT look similar to their C# counterparts but behave differently in one critical way: XSLT variables are immutable.
-Once set, a variable's value cannot be changed.
-This is functional programming — you build new values instead of mutating existing ones.
+Variables and parameters in XSLT look similar to their C# counterparts, but they behave differently in one critical way: XSLT variables are immutable.
+Once a variable is set, its value cannot change.
+XSLT follows functional programming: you build new values instead of mutating existing ones.

 #Contents